oooAHOYooo/oooAHOYooo.github.io/README.md

 # Seeking Investors and Contributors
 We are actively seeking investors who share our vision for independent media and are interested in supporting the growth of Ahoy Indie Media.
-If you are passionate about the project and would like to explore investment opportunities, please reach out to us at invest@ahoy.ooo
+If you are passionate about the project and would like to explore investment opportunities, please reach out to us at contact@littlemarket.org

 Additionally, we welcome contributions from individuals with expertise in media, technology, design, and marketing.
-If you believe in our mission and would like to contribute to the development and expansion of Ahoy Indie Media, please get in touch with us at contributors@ahoy.ooo
+If you believe in our mission and would like to contribute to the development and expansion of Ahoy Indie Media, please get in touch with us at contact@littlemarket.org